VegetarianAnimalEater/JTB-Resource-Pack-Converter/README.md

 # JTB-Resource-Pack-Converter
-Converts Java resource packs to Bedrock because I'm tired of manually renaming all of my textures.
+This is a shell script for Minecraft, it converts Java resource packs to Bedrock because as a texture artist, I'm tired of manually renaming all of my textures.

 DO NOT USE; this script is unfinished and will ruin your resource pack, I will replace this with instructions when the converter is ready.